- What is overjustification effect

 However, children’s perception of chores changes when they are paid to do so.
 They realize they should no longer do it “for free.”.
 If parents don’t keep paying, they don’t feel obligated to help around the house.

-The kids have been taught that chores are no longer about contributing to the family.
+The kids have been taught that chores are no longer about family contributions.
 Instead, chores are about making money.

-According to research, children who are rewarded for doing chores tend to be less altruistic.
+According to research, children rewarded for doing chores tend to be less altruistic.
 Paying for chores instills an entirely different value in kids.7.

 Paying for good grades